mscroggs/24hourmaths/index.md

 permalink: /
 ---

 We're currently planning our second show: the 24 Hour Maths Game Show.
-It will take place from 7pm BST on Friday 28th October until 7pm BST on Saturday 29th October 2022.
+It will take place from 7pm BST on Friday 28th October until 7pm BST on Saturday 29th October 2022, and will be a celebration of everything maths/games related, including mathematical game shows, game theory, maths games and anything else in the intersection of maths and games.

+The entire event is run by volunteers, and we're looking for helpers and ideas for content.
+We've set up submission forms for [if you've got a good idea for something we could do as part of the show](https://forms.gle/6BCMEPxrHKUZZaEt6), or [would like to be otherwise involved in some capacity](https://forms.gle/Zi89Aa3hEAQcEbZM6).

 To keep updated about this and other upcoming shows, sign up to our mailing list below or [follow us on Twitter](https://twitter.com/24hmaths).